MaxIV-KitsControls/Elogy/README.md

 Same principle works for writing logbooks.

 Previous versions of an entry are available by appending e.g. `/revisions/0` to the entry's URL.
-That will retrieve the first version, the revision number increments by one each time the entry is edited.
+That will retrieve the original version, the revision number increments by one each time the entry is edited.
 If you omit the revision number, you instead get a list of the changes between each revision.

 There are also some other parts of the API: